Request For Comment on Draft Specification for The CXING Programming Language.

 Floating Point Exceptions

-Tentative Note: The exact form of the following functionality is not yet ultimately decided, and may change over time.
+To Be Changed: The exact form of the following functionality is being redesigned, and will change over time.

 // Tests for exceptions